The Ultimate Guide to Keeping Herbs Fresh You Didn’t Know You Needed

 This useful herb can withstand a fair amount of exposure, so you can keep it in the fridge or out.
 “The benefit to keeping mint live is that it keeps away bugs and it tastes amazing when it’s plucked from the plant for immediate use—try steeping in some black tea for a great post meal digestive!” says Ghalaini.
 Read on for more natural home remedies for an upset stomach.

 Give life to your pizzas and salads with this delightful herb.
 Laura Lea Goldberg, a Nashville-based certified holistic chef, head of the popular site, LLBalanced.com and author of the new cookbook, The Laura Lea Balanced Cookbook, recommends placing oregano stems between paper towels, rolling them up, and tightly sealing them with plastic wrap or in resealable bags.
-Learn about oregano and other spices’ healing properties.

 Give your soups a beautiful finishing touch by sprinkling chopped parsley on top as a final garnish.
 “This hearty herb can withstand a lot,” says Ghalaini.
 “I like to wrap it with thick wet paper towels and store it in the refrigerator.”
 Just be sure to trim the ends if you keep parsley in the fridge.
 Like basil, you can also keep it in a jar of water at room temperature.

 Amazing with roasts, potatoes, and vegetable medleys, rosemary is hearty and stores well.
 Goldberg recommends this method for storing durable herbs like rosemary: Place the stems lengthwise evenly on double-layered damp paper towels and roll them into a log shape.
 Then wrap them in plastic or place in a resealable bag and refrigerate.
-Did you know keeping a rosemary plant in your office can make you more productive and energized at work?

 One of 10 top healing herbs, sage is great on beef and poultry, or mixed into butter and served with pasta.
 Similar to rosemary, you can roll it up in paper towels or try freezing it in ice cube trays, recommends cooking website thekitchn.com.
 When you’re ready to use it, place the sage cube in a strainer until the ice melts away: The herb will have retained its potent flavor.